Human rights in Tuvalu: Improvement of human rights

 Tuvalu has its shortfalls in the protection of individual rights.
 In 2016, the Tuvalu government published the (Tuvalu Human Rights National Action Plan 2016-2020) to bridge the gap and improve its national image regarding human rights.
 Tuvalu has engaged with both cycles of the Universal Periodic Review (2008 and 2013) and has issued an open invitation onto the United Nations special rapporteur in April 2013.

-In 2012, the UN Special Rapporteur on the right to water and sanitation visited Tuvalu and issued crucial recommendations that the government is in the process of implementing within its limited resources and capacity.
-It is recognized that genuine improvements to human rights observance require not just resources and finances but also political will.
+The Human Rights National Action Plan recognises that genuine improvements to human rights observance require not just resources and finances but also political will.
 To bring about a strong culture of human rights, including the prevention of domestic violence or child abuse, there is a need for an attitude change, education and training, capacity building and a strong judiciary.
-The Government of Tuvalu is working towards strengthening its commitment in these areas as well as ensuring that the dialogue to better protect human rights is ongoing.